-Commenters suggested that the Climate Action Plan should address the City's role in action to adapt to current and forecasted consequences of climate change, such as increased flooding and temperature rise, as well as more severe disaster conditions.
+Commenters suggested that the Climate Action Plan should address the City's role in action to adapt to current and forecasted consequences of climate change, such as increased flooding, temperature rise, and more severe disaster conditions.

-A specific plan for climate adaptation could outline steps to increase the City's resilience, such as information sharing, details on emergency gathering locations, and related resources.
-The Plan would begin with assessing Beacon's vulnerabilities to climate hazards, and would then create a climate adaptation plan that presents a strategy for protecting local vulnerable assets, improve Beacon's resilience to climate change based on its local physical, economic, and social vulnerabilities.
-The Plan would ultimately be included as a new chapter in the Government Operations Climate Action Plan.
+An adaptation planning process would assess Beacon's vulnerabilities to climate hazards, and the create a climate adaptation plan that presents a strategy for protecting local vulnerable assets and improve Beacon's resilience to climate change based on its local physical, economic, and social vulnerabilities.25 It could outline steps such as information sharing, details on emergency gathering locations, and related resources.
+The adaptation plan would ultimately be included as a chapter in the Climate Action Plan.

-&lt;sup>25 https://hudsonvalleyregionalcouncil.org/capiadapt/
+25 https://hudsonvalleyregionalcouncil.org/capiadapt/